Now that you’ve installed WordPress, it’s time to perk up the plain vanilla functionality by learning how to install WordPress plugins!

 You’ve now made a copy of everything on your web server except your images (no need to have these on your test site).

-- You have already downloaded the nifty WordPress Database Backup plugin.
-If you have yesterday’s backup handy, great, otherwise go to Tools → Backup and run a backup of your entire database.
+- Go to Tools » Backup and run a backup of your entire database.

 - Create a new SQL database through your web hosting company.